Private Living Environments

 but as living extensions of the home.

-Each garden, terrace or retreat is designed as a sequence —
+Each garden, terrace or rooftop is designed as a sequence —

 guided by intention, sensory balance and the intelligence of plants.

-Light, rhythm, materials and botanical structures shape places
+Light, rhythm, noble materials and botanical structure shape places

 that evolve with life, seasons and personal rituals.